-The Town of Portsmouth seeks to support renewable energy resources that are located in Rhode Island or as close to the state as possible.
-The Portsmouth Community Electricity program presents a unique opportunity for the Town to influence the development of renewable energy resources by going above and beyond the requirements of the State – this means voluntarily purchasing additional renewable energy.
+Portsmouth seeks to support renewable energy resources that are located in Rhode Island or as close to the state as possible.
+The Portsmouth Community Electricity Program presents a unique opportunity for the Town to influence the development of renewable energy resources by going above and beyond the requirements of the State – this means voluntarily purchasing additional renewable energy.

-All of the additional renewable energy in the Portsmouth Community Electricity program will come from sources designed as RI New.
-These sources must be part of our New England electricity grid.
-This stands in contrast to some electricity supplies that obtain their renewable energy from national sources (e.g. Texas) that are not physically connected to our New England electricity grid.
-While those sources provide very cheap electricity, you get what you pay for: including them in the electricity mix does not move our region away from fossil fuels.
+RI New sources must be part of our New England electricity grid.
+This stands in contrast to some suppliers that obtain their renewable energy from national sources (e.g., Texas) that are not physically connected to our New England electricity grid.
+While those sources provide very cheap electricity, you get what you pay for – including them in the electricity mix does not move our region away from fossil fuels.

 Want to dig deeper?
 Check out our Renewable Energy FAQ.

 |RES*||Voluntary RI New||Total|